Tohono Oʼodham Nation: Pre-contact to 1900

-Before colonization, the Oʼodham migrated along a north–south axis in a "two village" system, rotating between summer and winter settlements.
+Before colonization, the O'odham migrated along a north–south axis in a "two village" system, rotating between summer and winter settlements.
 These migrations formed the foundation of their subsistence economies and enabled religious pilgrimages.
 This pattern continued throughout Apache, Spanish, and American expansion, but shifted with the re-drawing of boundaries that followed the Mexican–American War.
-Unlike aboriginal groups along the U.S.–Canada border, the Tohono Oʼodham were not offered dual citizenship when the U.S. drew a border across their lands in 1853 by the Gadsden Purchase.
-The Treaty of Guadalupe Hidalgo did not specify the rights of the Oʼodham to cross the international border.
-The population was split between Mexico and the U.S., but after the treaty the U.S. government guaranteed that Oʼodham freedom of movement would be protected.
+Unlike aboriginal groups along the U.S.–Canada border, the Tohono O'odham were not offered dual citizenship when the U.S. drew a border across their lands in 1853 by the Gadsden Purchase.
+The Treaty of Guadalupe Hidalgo did not specify the rights of the O'odham to cross the international border.
+The population was split between Mexico and the U.S., but after the treaty the U.S. government guaranteed that O'odham freedom of movement would be protected.
 For decades, members of the nation continued to move freely across the international border.
 Throughout this time, tribal members traveled and migrated to work, participate in religious ceremonies, keep medical appointments in Sells, and visit relatives.
-The Oʼodham were deliberate in attending their religious festivals, and left their employers for two to four weeks to travel to Magdalena, Sonora.
-Oʼodham labor was so valued that employers began to drive their Oʼodham employees to the festivals rather than lose 4–8 days of labor while tribal members traveled by wagon.
-The end of the 19th century and beginning of the 20th saw a decline in the subsistence economies of the Oʼodham, and after the Bureau of Indian Affairs drilled wells for them, their need to migrate declined.
-Despite these changes, the Oʼodham continued to move through the region with their families, working as hired hands on farms, mines, and ranches where work appeared.
+The O'odham were deliberate in attending their religious festivals, and left their employers for two to four weeks to travel to Magdalena, Sonora.
+O'odham labor was so valued that employers began to drive their O'odham employees to the festivals rather than lose 4–8 days of labor while tribal members traveled by wagon.
+The end of the 19th century and beginning of the 20th saw a decline in the subsistence economies of the O'odham, and after the Bureau of Indian Affairs drilled wells for them, their need to migrate declined.
+Despite these changes, the O'odham continued to move through the region with their families, working as hired hands on farms, mines, and ranches where work appeared.